munificent/craftinginterpreters/book/optimization.md

 dividend (229) with the highest two bits shaved off?
 Those two highest bits are the bits at or to the left of the divisor's single 1 bit.

-On the right side, we get the same result by taking 229 and bitwise and-ing it with 63, which is one less than our original power of two divisor.
+On the right side, we get the same result by taking 229 and bitwise <span class="small-caps">AND</span>-ing it with 63, which is one less than our original power of two divisor.
 Subtracting one from a power of two gives you a series of 1 bits.
 That is exactly the mask we need in order to strip out those two leftmost bits.

-In other words, you can calculate a number modulo any power of two by simply and-ing it with that power of two minus one.
-I'm not enough of a mathematician to *prove* to you that this works, but if you think it through, it should make sense.
-We can replace that slow modulo operator with a fast subtraction followed by a very fast bitwise and.
+In other words, you can calculate a number modulo any power of two by simply
+<span class="small-caps">AND</span>-ing it with that power of two minus one.
+I'm
+not enough of a mathematician to *prove* to you that this works, but if you think it through, it should make sense.
+We can replace that slow modulo operator with a fast subtraction followed by a very fast bitwise <span class="small-caps">AND</span>.
 We simply change the offending line of code to:

 ```c
   uint32_t index = key->hash & (capacity - 1);